 Well, that was me, until we started trying to minimize the amount of waste we produce in our home and especially in the kitchen.
 We are also working on cutting out all unnecessary ingredients such as the extra preservatives in processed food.

-To start, I made sure to buy the sauce in glass rather than plastic.
+To start, I made sure to buy the sauce in a glass jar rather than plastic.
 That’s better for the environment and our health.
-My next step in the journey was to find a way to make my own pasta sauce that I can cook in batches and freeze for later.
+My next step in the journey was to find a way to make my own pasta sauce that I could cook in batches and freeze for later.
 I stumbled across this recipe and decided to give it a try.

 If you look at her blog, there are two recipes there.
 The first is for truly homemade pasta sauce with fresh tomatoes, and the second uses canned tomatoes.
 I started with the canned option.